piotrwitek/react-redux-typescript-jspm-starter/README.md

 - REDUX-DEV-TOOLS - installed Redux DevTools capabilities with [chrome-extension](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd)
 - IMMUTABLE-STORE - using `seamless-immutable` for simplicity and backwards-compatibility with vanilla JS (no hassle with `toJS()`, `get()`, `getIn()` in your containers and components)
 - BEM & ITCSS - using BEM with Inverted Triangle conventions to give meaning and context to CSS classes
+- EASY TESTING IN TYPESCRIPT - write your tests only in TypeScript - don't worry about transpilation, easily import and run your TS source files from a command line (use `npm test` CLI command).
+Test harness with (Tape)[https://github.com/substack/tape] with Promise support from (blue-tape)[https://github.com/spion/blue-tape]

 #### React Best Practices & Optimizations
 - no mixins -> use ES6 style PureRenderMixin with PureComponent